Gandi/gandi.cli/gandicli.man.rst

 * `gandi datacenters` list all the datacenters of the Gandi.net platform.
 Possible option is `--id` to obtain the id of the datacenter.
 Most of the time you will be able to use the datacenter name as parameter to the methods.

+* `gandi deploy virtualhost.domain.tld1` push the content of the virtualhost to Gandi Simple Hosting instance.

+#XXX TODO

+* `gandi oper list` show all the running operation on your product at Gandi (for example Simple Hosting, domain, hosting).
+Possible option is `--limit INTEGER` which list only a subset of running operation

+* `gandi oper info id` show information about the operation `id`.

+#XXX TODO

+* `gandi vm console resource` open a console on the virtual machine and give you a shell access.

+* `gandi vm delete resource` destroy a virtual machine, its main disk and its virtual network interfaces.
+This operation can be done as background progress using the option `--background` (or `--bg`).
+Another possible parameter is `--force` to bypass the validation question; usefull in non-interactive mode when scripting.

+* `gandi vm images pattern` list all the available images of system whose name contains the pattern.
+Possible option is `--datacenter FR|US|LU` which filter by geograhical datacenter.

+* `gandi vm list` show all the virtual machine created in Gandi hosting for the account.
+Possible options are `--state` which filter the output according to define virtual machine state, `--id` to obtain the id of each virtual machine, `--limit INTEGER` which list only a subset of virtual machines.

+* `gandi vm info resource` show details of a specific operation.

+* `gandi vm start resource` allow to start a virtual machine (a resource can either be a hostname as defined in the creation process or the id of the virtual machine).
+This operation can be done as background progress using the option `--background` (or `--bg`).

+* `gandi vm stop resource`, same parameter as start but allow to stop the virtual machine.
+Obviously.

+* `gandi vm reboot resource`, same parameter as start but allow to reboot a virtual machine.

+* `gandi vm update resource` allow to change the quantity of memory (using `--memory INTEGER`), the number of virtual CPU (using `--cores INTEGER`), enable the virtual console which allow to get a shell to the virtual machine even without network interfaces on the virtual machine (using `--console`) or change the root password (using `--password`).
+All these modification can be done as background progress using the option `--background` (or `--bg`).

 FILES
 =====